shoriwe/bftool/README.md

 ```

 #### `wordlist`
-This mode is used to divide in smaller wordlists the wordlist that was given to a spawned process, it means that if a process was spawned with a wordlist of length 10, if the user specify the max number of threads to a number for example 5 it will divide the wordlist in 5 sub-wordlists and spawn threads for each one

 ##### Explanation
-This mode spawn new threads for blocks of wordlist
+This mode spawn indepent thread handlers

-For example, if we have the wordlist `names`
+For example, if we have the wordlist `names.txt`
 ```
 john
 alice